Facebook iconQdrant vs Weaviate vs FalkorDB: Best AI Database 2025

 Choose Weaviate When:

-• Rich AI Features: You need hybrid search combining vectors with keyword filtering
+• Rich AI Features: You need a hybrid search combining vectors with keyword filtering

 • Multi-Modal Data: Your application handles text, images, and audio together